 At least once per year, generally in the summer months, reptiles shed their scaly skins, a process known as sloughing (pronounced 'sluffing'); in doing so they are not only able to grow bigger but also to get rid of skin parasites.
 The skin is not the only part of a reptile that gets renewed regularly: they also grow new teeth continuously.

-Reptiles are protected under the Wildlife and Countryside Act of 1981.
+In the UK reptiles are protected under the Wildlife and Countryside Act of 1981.
 It is an offence to intentionally kill, injure, sell or advertise for sale any of Britain's six native species; and, because they are so rare and need extra protection, it is an offence even to possess, handle, capture or disturb smooth snakes and sand lizards.
 Under certain circumstances a special licence may be granted to allow researchers to study the rarest of British reptiles.
-On 2nd January 2002, when this page was prepared, the relevant authority for England was English Nature, and for Wales the licensing authority was the Countryside Council for Wales.
-(Please check via the Department of the Environment, Fisheries and Rural affairs and the National Assembly for Wales for any updates to the licensing arrangements.)
+The relevant authority for England is Natural England, and for Wales the licensing authority is Natural Resources Wales.

 There are also strict laws controlling the import and keeping of exotic reptile species.
 In particular, anyone who keeps exotic reptiles is prohibited from releasing them into the wild, where they might have a damaging effect on native species.
 Relevant legislation includes: